sikoba/sko-public/docusaurus/docs/web/edit-profile.md

 ## Edit profile

-To change any user data, such as:
+To change any user data displayed on the [Settings page](settings-page.md), such as:

 - display name
 - first name